mosscoder/paint2train/README.md

 ## Background

-The purpose of paint2train package is to facilitate imagery and spatial data labeling at the pixel level.
+The purpose of paint2train package is to rapidly label imagery and spatial data at the pixel level.
 These labels may in turn be used to train machine learning algorithms for tasks such as image segmentation.

 There are currently four primary functions: